2015 Wanda Chin Scholarship Recipients

 - Please fill out the Wanda Chin Donation form

-- Ship your donation to the Annual Meeting location no more than 10 days prior to the conference, or simply bring the donation with you.
+- Ship your donation to the Annual Meeting location no earlier than October 12, 2015, or simply bring the donation with you.
 Please note: WMA is not responsible for items shipped to the Annual Meeting location but not received.

-- Museum gift shop items such as craft supplies, jewelry, books, etc.
+- Museum store items such as craft supplies, jewelry, books, videos, exhibition catalogues, etc.

-- Consultants can offer to extend their services
+- Consultants and businesses can offer to extend their services

 - A vacation home stay